CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 1.2.1.Ti=De-identified data

-1.2.1.0.sec=The term “personal data” shall not include data otherwise described by paragraph (1) that a covered entity (either directly or through an agent)—
+1.2.1.0.sec=The term “personal data” shall not include data otherwise described by paragraph (1) that {a_covered_entity} (either directly or through an agent)—

 1.2.1.1.sec=alters such that there is a reasonable basis for expecting that the data could not be linked as a practical matter to a specific individual or device;

 1.2.1.2.sec=publicly commits to refrain from attempting to identify with an individual or device and adopts relevant controls to prevent such identification;

-1.2.1.3.sec=causes to be covered by a contractual or other legally enforceable prohibition on each entity to which the covered entity discloses the data from attempting to link the data to a specific individual or device, and requires the same of all onward disclosures; and
+1.2.1.3.sec=causes to be covered by a contractual or other legally enforceable prohibition on each entity to which {the_covered_entity} discloses the data from attempting to link the data to a specific individual or device, and requires the same of all onward disclosures; and

-1.2.1.4.sec=requires each entity to which the covered entity discloses the data to publicly commit to refrain from attempting to link to a specific individual or device.
+1.2.1.4.sec=requires each entity to which {the_covered_entity} discloses the data to publicly commit to refrain from attempting to link to a specific individual or device.

 1.2.1.=[02/Bit/Ssec_04]

 1.2.2.Ti=Deleted data

-1.2.2.sec=The term “personal data” shall not include data otherwise described by paragraph (1) that a covered entity deletes.
+1.2.2.sec=The term “personal data” shall not include data otherwise described by paragraph (1) that {a_covered_entity} deletes.

 1.2.3.Ti=Employee information

+Note=This implies that employee's employer is a "covered entity" - correct?

-1.2.3.sec=The term “personal data” shall not include an employee’s name, title, business address, business email address, business telephone number, business fax number, or any public licenses or records associated with the employment, when such information is collected or used by the employee’s employer or another covered entity, in connection with such employment status.
+1.2.3.sec=The term “personal data” shall not include an employee’s name, title, business address, business email address, business telephone number, business fax number, or any public licenses or records associated with the employment, when such information is collected or used by the employee’s employer or {another_covered_entity}, in connection with such employment status.

 1.2.4.Ti=Cybersecurity data